 Boards and commissions are established by ordinance, while committees are usually established by a motion or resolution to address particular projects or specific areas of concern.
 Task forces generally are given a defined period of time to accomplish their tasks and are known as ad hoc committees.

-Members of City commissions serve at the pleasure of the City Council.
-Appointments may be withdrawn at any time, without cause.
+Members of City boards and commissions, hereafter collectively referred to as "Members" serve at the pleasure of the City Council.
+Appointments may be terminated at any time, without cause.

 How Appointments Are Made

 Applications